!!! These are old instructions by I have kept them for posterity. !!!

 works.
 I recommend not using these because the above instructions are

-Here are the OLD instructions in case the above doesn't work:
+Here are the EVEN OLDER instructions in case the above doesn't work:

 Type the following once you're connected to the root shell: